snewhouse/ngs/README.md

 - Easy to add new tools
 - If it's broke...we will fix it..
 - Enforced naming convention and directory structures
+- Allows users to run "Bake Offs" between tools with ease

 We have adapted the current best practices from the Genome Analysis Toolkit (GATK, http://www.broadinstitute.org/gatk/guide/best-practices)  for processing raw alignments in SAM/BAM format and variant calling.
 The current workflow, has been optimised for Illumina platforms, but can easily be adapted for other sequencing platforms, with minimal effort.